filippob/deep_micro_core/README.md

 .quit
 ```

+## Some example queries from the database

-## Fetch samples from a particular project
+### Fetch samples from a particular project

 To collect samples from a particular project, you can do like this: